-Neck pain is a very common condition, especially in those over the age of 50.
-Pain of the neck is the second most common reason for one to seek care from a chiropractor.
-There is an abundance of reasons why neck pain occurs.
-Some of the most common reasons include poor posture, spinal arthritis, neck sprains, and whiplash.
+Neck pain is an extremely common condition, especially in those over the age of 50.
+Pain of the neck is the second most common reason for one to seek chiropractic care.
+There are many reasons why neck pain occurs.
+Some of the most common reasons include whiplash, spinal arthritis, herniated discs, muscle spasms, and poor posture.
+Even stress can lead to discomfort and decreased mobility.
 Some less common, but more serious causes of neck pain are infection, spinal stenosis (narrowing of the spinal canal), and rheumatoid arthritis.

-Progressive arthritis can lead to more a more serious condition spinal stenosis.
-This is when the nerve pathways of the spine become occluded by the bony spurs that develop over time.
-One indication of this can be a pain, as well as, numbness and tingling “shooting” down the arm to the hand.
+Progressive arthritis can lead to more a more serious conditions like spinal stenosis.
+This is when the nerve pathways of the spine have become occluded by the bony spurs that developed over time.
+An indication of this can be pain, as well as numbness and tingling or “shooting” down the arm or leg.
 This condition is often manageable early on with proper treatment such as chiropractic and exercises.
-When weakness develops it is time for a surgical consultation.
-Look at these two x-rays.
-One shows proper curvature and good joint spacing, while the other reveals arthritis in the form of bone spurs and thinning intervertebral discs.
+A good initial screening for arthritis is an x-ray.
+When weakness develops, an MRI and surgical consultation is most likely the next step of care.

-Chiropractic along with several other complementary approaches can help alleviate active cases and reduce future episodes of neck pain.
+Chiropractic along with several other complementary approaches can help alleviate active cases and reduce future episodes of neck pain and inflammation.
 Your first defense does not have to be drugs and injections.
 In fact most insurances want to you attempt a trial of conservative care, such as chiropractic or physical therapy prior to authorizing addition test and/or procedures.

 Neck pain is the second most common condition seen in a chiropractic office.
 Common causes include things such as posture, an injury, and arthritis.
 The doctors will discuss the onset, symptoms, and pain patterns to determine what assessments can and should be done.